The WC Staff

 Undergraduate Student Staff

 - Diana Hernandez, LSOE '20

 - Emma Kane, MCAS '21

 Graduate student staff

-Courtney Wright is a Graduate Assistant for the Women's Center and is a first year student in the Mental Health Counseling graduate program.
+Courtney Wright is a Graduate Assistant for the Women's Center and is a second year student in the Mental Health Counseling graduate program.
 Courtney graduated from BC in 2016 with a Bachelor's in Applied Psychology and Human Development (and with minors in Philosophy and Psychology).
-Since graduating from Boston College, Courtney has found various ways to immerse herself in the world of mental health, from working with youth in a therapeutic summer camp to senior citizens with Alzheimer's.
-Most recently she worked as a research coordinator at a halfway home for women and children, collecting information on treatment services and to enhance the women's recovery experience.
-For her, working at the WC is a wonderful opportunity to combine her love of student life and involvement with her zeal for diversity and social justice.
-Courtney hopes to connect with students from all walks of life, leaving them with a sense of greater health and wellness.
-In her free time she enjoys meditating, staying physically active, web-surfing, traveling, and socializing with friends.
+She is currently working to develop programming for Black women through the Women's Center while continuing to run the Thrive mentorship program.
+For her, working at the WC is a wonderful opportunity to combine her love of student life and involvement with her passion for diversity and service.
+Courtney hopes to connect with students from all walks of life, leaving them with a sense of greater connectedness.
+In her free time she enjoys meditating, staying physically active, traveling, and socializing with friends.